iraclrz/PUPKioskMap/README.md

 # PUPKioskMap
- Map of the Polytechnic University of the Philippines (P.U.P.) using HTML and CSS.
+This is the Map of the Polytechnic University of the Philippines (P.U.P.)
+Main Campus using HTML and CSS.
+Once a specific location is clicked, its information will be displayed.